Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Introduction

 Prior studies describing lifespan effects on cortical morphology combined information from all length scales down to the ``native scale'' of the brain surface reconstruction.
 Such analyses thus lacked a delineation between morphological changes happening at specific scales.
-We therefore suggest that a multi-scale analysis is necessary to capture the contrasts between changes at the level of small cortical features (single gyrus), and the more extensive effects happening at larger scales (lobes and hemisphere level).
+We therefore suggest that a multiscale analysis is necessary to capture the contrasts between changes at the level of small cortical features (single gyrus), and the more extensive effects happening at larger scales (lobes and hemisphere level).

-To enable such multi-scale analyses, we have recently proposed a re-conceptualisation of cortical morphology \citep{Wang2022a}, in which distributed shape information is quantified across multiple length scales.
+To enable such multiscale analyses, we have recently proposed a re-conceptualisation of cortical morphology \citep{wang_neuro-evolutionary_2023}, in which distributed shape information is quantified across multiple length scales.
 Rather than measuring a single value of e.g. volume of the cortex, we calculate how morphological features of different sizes separately contribute to the total value.
-By deleting features smaller than a desired cut-off length scale, we are thus able to re-render any given cortex to retain only those larger features.
+By deleting features smaller than a desired cut-off length scale, we are able to re-render any given cortex to retain only those larger features.
 By varying the cut-off scale, our focus can then range from the smallest sulci and gyri to entire cortical hemisphere.

-In this study, we characterise morphological changes of the healthy lifespan past the first decade in a multi-scale analysis.
+In this study, we characterise morphological changes of the healthy lifespan past the first decade in a multiscale analysis.
 We begin by describing whole-brain changes, followed by regional differences in individual lobes.
-Finally, in a proof-of-principle study, we estimate brain age from a single metric to demonstrate the complementary information contained at different length scales.
-This brain age model is not optimised for performance or designed to compete with existing models, but to illustrate the added value of multi-scale morphometry.
+Finally, in a proof-of-principle study, we estimate brain age from a single scale \textit{vs.} multiple scales.
+This brain age model is not optimised for performance or designed to compete with existing models, but to illustrate the added value of multiscale morphometry.
 Taken together, we provide a comprehensive model of the lifespan, which could serve as a normative model in the future for both individuals and cohorts of patients.